 This is the obvious strategy that many cannabis users do to help reduce the cost of their expensive habit.
 Suppliers and distributors often charge a pretty penny for their cannabis products, and rightfully so.

 Most legal cannabis stores invest in weed that is grown by some of the best grow companies in their area.
 Growing top-notch weed takes time to perfect.
+And if you want to grow your own, you start with quality seeds at an online quality cannabis seed bank.
 Hiring professional growers with plenty of experience to produce quality weed often costs the dispensary a lot of money.

 It is vital that a dispensary sells good cannabis products because if they don’t, their reputation will go down the drain in a very short space of time.
 Plus, they will have to pay a tax on every gram of weed that they sell.

 By investing in grow lights, seeds, soils, chemicals, a tent, and some buckets you’re ready to start growing indoors.
 If you want to grow outdoors all you need are some seeds and soil.

 Unlike commercial grow-ops, you won’t need a sophisticated setup to successfully grow quality cannabis for personal use.
 There are a lot of growing products readily available for home use, so you should have no problems finding a grow kit that will suit your budget.

 During your first grow, you might find yourself spending more money than you would have hoped, but keep in mind that you can reuse almost all of the equipment.
 You can even use clones from your first plant to start a new grow so you won’t have to buy new seeds.